Shaswat-G/python-engineering/object-oriented-programming/notes.md

 __magicmethod__ : THey have double underscores.
 Check on google how magic methods are commonly used.
 The object already inherits a bunvh of magic methods that we did not define as it inherits them.

 We can modify them.

+Creating Custom containers and operations on them
+Data structures are containers and lists, touples, dictionaries are sufficient ususlaly.
+But sometime we need to define our own custom.

+We can use a double underscore to any attribute in the calss to keep it private.
+This does not allow people to access these attributes externally.
+This is not for security, just a warning for developers to prevent accidental access of these private members.
+You can use the __dict__ method to get all the attributes of the object.
+Copy the name of the private attribute you want its usually prefized with an underscore followed by the classname and then the attribute name.
+Eg: object._ClassName__private_attribute.